-It is recognised that young children's learning cannot be compartmentalised and that the starting point for children's learning should begin with the child, and should build on past experience, including experiences children bring from home.
+It is recognised that young children's learning cannot be compartmentalised and that the starting point for children's learning should begin with the child, and should build on previous experience, including experiences children bring from home.

-The activities outlined in the guidance to support RE in the EYFS (section 5.3) have been written with this principle in mind.
+The activities outlined in the guidance to develop Religious Education in the EYFS (5.2) have been written with this principle in mind.